Xevion/go-ha/README.md

 app.Start()
 ```

-A full reference is available on [pkg.go.dev](https://pkg.go.dev/github.com/Xevion/gome-assistant), but all you need to know to get started are the four types of automations in gome-assistant.
+A full reference is available on [pkg.go.dev](https://pkg.go.dev/github.com/Xevion/go-ha), but all you need to know to get started are the four types of automations in go-ha.

 - [Daily Schedules](#daily-schedule)
 - [Entity Listeners](#entity-listener)